AdobeDocs/commerce-php/src/pages/coding-standards/docblock.md

 <InlineAlert variant="info" slots="text"/>

-This section is applicable to Magento core files only.
+This section is applicable to core files only.
 Please follow it if you are a contributing developer.

-Any file in the Magento source should have a header with license and copyright notice.
+Any file in the source should have a header with license and copyright notice.
 Exceptions are files with formats that do not support commenting.

 License notice and copyright MUST be declared at the very beginning of the file.